How Long Does a Divorce Take?

 It is the legal document that legally ends your marriage and entitles you to remarry if you wish.

-It takes approx 2 days for the court to send you the document and concludes divorce proceedings.
+It takes approximately 2 days for the court to send you the document and concludes divorce proceedings.

 Important: If you don’t reach a financial agreement and apply to the court to approve it, then you will still be legally tied in regards to your financial commitments.